dulcedu/appjs2dapp-workshop-rsk-dulce/README.md

-# App to live LIVE DEMO
+# App to dApp using RSK smart Contract and Swarm decentralize storage.

 by Dev Advocate Dulce Villarreal